-- IPAWS Modernization Act of 2015.
-Signed into law in April 2016, Public Law 114-143 calls for the modernization of IPAWS to ensure the President can communicate under all conditions, establishes a Subcommittee to the National Advisory Council composed of IPAWS stakeholders to expand collaboration and recommend improvements to the system, and requires annual performance reports.24 The Act includes 19 additional system and implementation requirements, which the program is currently evaluating and estimating the resources necessary to fulfill to the extent feasible. - Presidential Policy Directive-8.
-Signed by the President in March 2011, PPD-8, National Preparedness, is aimed at strengthening the security and resilience of the United States through systematic preparation for the threats that pose the greatest risk to the security of the Nation.
+• Presidential Policy Directive-8, National Preparedness.
+Signed by the President in March 2011, this directive is aimed at strengthening the security and resilience of the United States through systematic preparation for the threats that pose the greatest risk to the security of the Nation.
 It consists of four main components: National Preparedness Goal; National Preparedness System; National Preparedness Report; and the Campaign to Build and Sustain Preparedness.
-The directive emphasizes national preparedness is the shared responsibility of the whole community.25

-As a result, many grants that fund emergency communications now require grant applicants to engage the whole community in planning.
-FY 2019 federal grant programs will require applicants to demonstrate how a whole community approach to project planning was used, and explain how core capabilities were improved.
+The directive emphasizes national preparedness is the shared responsibility of the whole community.26 As a result, many grants that fund emergency communications now require grant applicants to engage the whole community in planning.
+FY 2020 federal grant programs require applicants to demonstrate how a whole community approach to project planning was used, and explain how core capabilities were improved.
 Applicants are encouraged to engage their community early in project development to ensure they can provide evidence of community involvement in applications, which in turn improves preparedness and response.